H4ssi/mmo-server/README.md

 ```

 This message can be sent to the server by the client, to express their intent
 to move.
-When sending the message to the server `"id"` should be left empty.
+When sending the message to the server, `"id"` should be left empty.

 When this message is received from the server, it means that a player (in
 this case player `5`) started to move in the named direction (in this case